Safeguarding Policyholders Personal Information

 We are part of the Veterans' Affairs portfolio which includes the Department of Veterans' Affairs, the Australian War Memorial, the Office of Australian War Graves and the Veterans' Review Board.
 We are responsible to the Minister for Veterans' Affairs.
 Our General Manager is responsible for how we operate.

 We collect information about you that is necessary only for the purposes of your insurance business with us.
 We may use this information for statistical and management purposes.
 We may also disclose this information to other agencies in the Veterans' Affairs portfolio to help with its overall management.
-As well, sharing information with other agencies can help you receive up-to-date notices about benefits, services or information regarding the veteran or ex-service community that may be of interest to you.
+As well as, sharing information with other agencies can help you receive up-to-date notices about benefits, services or information regarding the veteran or ex-service community that may be of interest to you.

+DSH collects personal information for the purposes of administering the Defence Service Homes Act 1918.
 We collect information about you so that we can provide you with insurance protection for your home and for your home's contents.
 As this information is confidential, we know we must handle it in a secure and responsible manner.
 In providing this insurance protection, we may use the information about you for the purposes of:

 - assessing your application for new insurance, changing some of the information during the term of your current insurance policy, or for renewing your insurance policy;